Draft (sports): NHL

 Vezina Trophy winners Dominik Hašek (drafted 199th in 1983), Tim Thomas (drafted 217th in 1994), Miikka Kiprusoff (drafted 116th in 1995), Ryan Miller (drafted 138th in 1999), Henrik Lundqvist (drafted 205th in 2000), Pekka Rinne (drafted 258th in 2004), Braden Holtby (drafted 93rd in 2008), Connor Hellebuyck (drafted 130th in 2012), Linus Ullmark (drafted 163rd in 2012), and Igor Shesterkin (drafted 118th in 2014) were considered some of the best goalie draft steals, with Thomas winning the Conn Smythe Trophy as the most valuable player of the 2011 Stanley Cup playoffs while being the lowest-drafted player to win the award and setting a league record for the most saves by a goaltender in a single postseason.

 Pavel Bure was drafted by the Vancouver Canucks in the 6th round, 113th overall, at the 1989 NHL entry draft.
 Due to international transfer disputes which prompted the Canucks to draft Bure later, he had his rookie season two seasons later in 1991, where he would win the Calder Memorial Trophy for being the most outstanding rookie of that season.
 Later in his career, Bure won the Maurice "Rocket" Richard Trophy for being the leading goal scorer in 2000 and 2001.

 Dave Taylor was drafted by the Los Angeles Kings in the 15th round, 210th overall, at the 1975 NHL amateur draft.
 Taylor would have a productive 17 season career in the NHL as part of the Triple Crown Line, and still holds the record for being the lowest drafted player to score more than 1,000 points in the NHL.

 Theoren Fleury was drafted by the Calgary Flames in the 8th round, 166th overall, at the 1987 NHL entry draft, then scored over 1,000 points, while playing 1,000 games in the NHL between 1989 and 2003.

 Daniel Alfredsson was drafted by the Ottawa Senators in the 6th round, 133rd overall, at the 1994 NHL entry draft, in Alfredsson near 20 year career he recorded over 1,000 points and played in over 1,000 games, and help lead the Senators to their first Stanley Cup Final appearance in 2007.

-Joe Pavelski was drafted by the San Jose Sharks in the 7th round, 205th overall, at the 2003 NHL entry draft, has become one of the best American-born players of his generation.
+Joe Pavelski was selected by the San Jose Sharks in the seventh round, 205th overall, of the 2003 NHL entry draft, has become one of the best American-born players of his generation.
+He recorded 1,068 points in 1,332 regular-season NHL games.